appaya-projects/appaya-cli/readme.md

 # Appaya CLI
-Appaya CLI is a tool that connects products of Appaya.
-Making work easier and faster by creating projects faster, starting developer server and building project
+Appaya CLI is a tool that connects all products of Appaya.
+Making work easier  by creating projects faster, starting developer server and building project.

 ## Instalation
 ```